Flea Market Booths–Top 10 Items to Crochet

 Spring Break is long over, and I have been busy!
 Creating inventory for the Flea Market booth that I am renting has taken all of my time and energy.

 I have some ideas to crochet up for a flea market booth, but before I go into that, I want to say this:

 Flea Market Pricing is NOT the Same as Craft Fair Pricing

 You read that correctly.
 They aren’t the same.
 You can actually charge just a little more in a flea market!
-My local Flea Market-The Owls Nest— is a very large flea market, with two locations and both of them large buildings.
-This flea market is wonderful because they have a lot of antique items, unique items, and handmade items as well as very unique craft items such as reclaimed wood.
+My local Flea Market-The Owls Nest— is a very large flea market with two locations, and both of them have large buildings.
+This flea market is wonderful because they have a lot of antique items, unique items, and handmade items, as well as very unique craft items such as reclaimed wood.

 This Flea Market sounds awesome, right?

 It is.
 They handle the tax and the transactions–I don’t even have to be there!
 Though I plan to show up each week a few times to check on inventory.